devapromix/troll-hunter/README.md

 ## Contributing
 Contributions are welcome!
 Please fork this repository and then once you have made and tested your changes, submit a pull request.

+## System requirements

+at least 1GHz CPU recommended
+at least 1024x768 graphic mode recommended at least 512Mb RAM recommended at least 64Mb VRAM recommended

+No installation is required, just extract all files to one folder and play.
+You may need to set "executable" bit in Linux.

 ## Credits
 Copyright (C) 2017 by Sergiy Tkach (Apromix).